vonKristoff/brynoff/src/content/pages/activities.md

 heroImage: "$lib/assets/people-walking-forest.jpg"
 ---

+Campers at Valley of the Cool Trees can explore a range of outdoor activities on site, in the forest and further afield.
+From waterfalls and wild swimming to campfires and cosy pubs, your group will have the best that South Wales has to offer.

-We have wildflower meadows, a stream (with a little plunge pool) and ancient woods for you to explore.
+On site we have wildflower meadows, a stream (with a little plunge pool) and ancient woods for you to explore.
 On a sunny day, you won’t want to be anywhere else.

 There are also great walks and trails for hiking, mountain biking and horse-riding in the surrounding forest which includes remnants of the Celtic Rainforests that once covered all of this land.